-- Successfully complete a minimum of 90 applicable quarter hours as listed in the Associate in Technology Curriculum Guide, - Earn a minimum cumulative GPA of 2.0. - Satisfy all requirements described earlier in "Graduation Requirements for All Certificates and Dearees."
+Successfully complete a minimum of 90 applicable quarter hours as listed in the Associate in Technology Curriculum Guide,

+Earn a minimum cumulative GPA of 2.0,

+Satisfy all requirements described earlier in Graduation Requirements for All Certificates and Degrees.

-ASSOCIATE OF SCIENCE - PRE-ENGINEERING TECHNOLOGY: MECHANICAL, MANUFACTURING AND PLASTICS (DTA/MRP)
+ASSOCIATE OF SCIENCE - PRE-ENGINEERING TECHNOLOGY: MECHANICAL, MANUFACTURING AND PLASTICS DIRECT TRANSFER AGREEMENT/ MAJOR-RELATED PROGRAM that satisfies lower division general education requirements.

-The Associate of Science in Pre-Engineering DTA prepares students who wish to pursue a Bachelor's degree in Engineering at a university following completion of an associate degree program that satisfies lower division general education requirements.
 This degree is accepted under agreement with designated Washington universities and satisfies the lower-division general education requirements in most cases.
 Advisor guidance is strongly recommended.
 To complete this degree students must: